ethereum-optimism/optimism-tutorial/README.md

 ## Migrating a Dapp to Optimism

 Now that we have Optimism running, it is time to run a distributed application (dapp) on it.

+**Note:** If you don't need the explanations and just want to see running code, [click here](https://github.com/ethereum-optimism/optimism-tutorial/).
+The dapp directory is a working Hardhat sample.

 ### Get a Sample Application